Nginx 404: How to Diagnose and Solve the Problem

 Common causes of Nginx 404 error

-One of the most common causes of the Nginx 404 error is an incorrect URL or file path.
-This can happen if a user mistypes the URL or if there is a typo in the link on the website.
-It is important to double-check the URL or file path to ensure that it is correct.
+• Incorrect URL or file path: This can happen if a user mistypes the URL or if there is a typo in the link on the website.

-Another common cause of the Nginx 404 error is a misconfigured server.
-This can happen if the server is not properly set up to handle requests for certain files or directories.
-It is important to review the server configuration and make any necessary adjustments.
+• Misconfigured Nginx server: This can happen if the server is not properly set up to handle requests for certain files or directories.

-Permission issues can also lead to the Nginx 404 error.
-If the server does not have the necessary permissions to access a file or directory, it will return a 404 error.
-It is important to ensure that the server has the correct permissions to access the requested resource.
+• Permission issues: If the server does not have the necessary permissions to access a file or directory, it will return a 404 error.

-Finally, broken links or missing files can cause the Nginx 404 error.
-If a link on a website is broken or if a file has been deleted or moved, the server will return a 404 error.
-It is important to regularly check for broken links and missing files and fix them as soon as possible.
+• Broken links or missing files: If a link on a website is broken or if a file has been deleted or moved, the server will return a 404 error.

 How to diagnose Nginx 404 error